iccaka/MyLibrary/README.md

 # MyLibrary

-*A simple 'library' single-page application written in JavaScript, that uses Firebase.*
+*A simple 'library' single-page application written in JavaScript, that uses Firebase as a database and Bootstrap for styling.*

 ## Built With